handsontable/handsontable-ruleJS/README.md

 handsontable-RuleJS
 ===================

-Plugin for handsontable using RuleJS library (formulas parser)
+Plugin for handsontable using RuleJS library (formulas parser).

 ## Usage